What’s the one thing that people fear most when they head into the Australian bush, whether for hiking or some other form of outdoor leisure activity?

 I’ve asked around, and the general consensus is snakebite.

-I promised a follow-up article on snakebite first-aid, but before I go into that I want to answer some questions that were posed by Mike (from Windy Hilltops), in the comments section of the aforementioned post.
+I promised a follow-up article on snakebite first-aid, but before I go into that I want to answer some questions that were sent my way by Mike (from Windy Hilltops), in the comments section of the aforementioned post.
 I’ve split up Mike’s comment, in order to answer more clearly.
 His questions are in block-quotes…

 I posed this question to Australian snake expert, Peter Mirtschin.
 His response was, “If you stand on a snake you are more likely to be bitten than if you walk past one.”